Austin Romaine

-Austin Romaine (born September 3, 2004) is an American college football linebacker for the Kansas State Wildcats.
+Austin Romaine (born September 3, 2004) is an American college football linebacker for the Texas Tech Red Raiders.
+He previously played for the Kansas State Wildcats.

 Early life

 Romaine attended Hillsboro High School in Hillsboro, Missouri, where he played linebacker and running back.
 As a senior, he had 117 tackles and seven sacks on defense and rushed for 1,171 yards.
 For his high school career, he rushed for 3,196 yards and 45 touchdowns.
 Romaine committed to Kansas State University to play college football.

 College career

 As a true freshman at Kansas State in 2023, Romaine played in 12 games with five starts and recorded 22 tackles and one sack.
 As a sophomore in 2024, he recorded 96 tackles and three sacks.